 - Reserved1 (14 bits): Reserved.
 MUST be set to zero when sent and MUST be ignored on receipt. - A (1 bit): If set, indicates that the sender is willing to accept returned nodes that are not closer to the target ID than the Validate PNRP ID. - 0 (1 bit): Reserved.
 MUST be set to zero when sent and MUST be ignored on receipt. - Precision (2 bytes): Number of significant bits to match.
-When ResolveCriteria is not set to SEARCH_OPCODE_UPPER_BITS, this MAY be set to any arbitrary value and MUST be ignored upon receipt. - ResolveCriteria (1 byte): The type of PNRP ID matching that the sender is requesting.
+When ResolveCriteria is not set to SEARCH\OPCODE\UPPER\BITS, the Precision field MAY be set to any arbitrary value and MUST be ignored upon receipt. - ResolveCriteria (1 byte): The type of PNRP ID matching that the sender is requesting, which is chosen based on higher-layer requirements.
 MUST be one of the following (for example, although the values are powers of two, they are not bits that can be combined).